 17.22.750 is a 35+ page chapbook comprised of approximately 750-word entries I wrote at the ages of 17, 22, and 26.
 It is about growing up and having lots of questions.
 These younger versions of me navigate school, work, relationships, heartbreak, existentialism, gender, sexuality, in addition to fear and excitement over an always unknown future.
 Originally private entries written on 750words.com, from high school to university to adulthood, I spill out the clutter in my head with stark honesty.

-CW: mentions of death, various social and environmental crises, and apocalypse.
+Content note: this piece contains mentions of death, social and environmental crises, and apocalypse.

 The cat is here.